microsoft/Project-Yellowstone-Documentation/business-central/purchases/moving-averages.md

 ## What the report shows

-The *Moving Average* reports shows line chart with the Purchase Amount and the Purchase Amount Average 30D.
+The *Moving Averages* reports shows line chart with the Purchase Amount and the Purchase Amount Average 30D.

 ## Use Cases